ReginaLin24/terraformonazure/README.md

 # Introduction
 This repo includes the Terraform templates for Azure resource deployment.
 They can be easily deployed via CI/CD pipelines in Azure DevOps.

-The deployment include the creation of:
+The deployment includes the creation of:
 - Resource Group (where all the following resources will be stored in)
 - Virtual Network (including subnets)
 - Application Insights